-The direct cause of allergies in children does vary, as factors such as heredity come into play.
-However, as with most ailments, diet plays a significant role in potentially mitigating the severity and frequency of allergic reactions in children.
-As we delve further into the positive effects of probiotics on the body, further tangible proof of their fighting power against allergies continues to arise.
+The direct cause of poor immunity in children does vary, as factors such as heredity come into play.
+However, as with most aspects of health, diet plays a significant role in supporting immune health.
+As we delve further into the positive effects of probiotics on the body, further tangible proof of their benefits continues to be apparent.

 Bacteria and the Body’s Immune System

-Evidence shows the bacteria in our system at birth¹ heavily influences our likelihood of developing allergies as children.
-A direct correlation exists between our immune system’s response to allergens and the microbiome, or the bacteria, in our intestines.
-An imbalance in our gut’s microbiome can trigger anything from local inflammatory conditions—such as ulcerative colitis or Crohn’s disease—to allergies, asthma, and eczema.
+Evidence shows the bacteria in our system at birth heavily influences our likelihood of developing a poor immune system as children.¹ A direct correlation exists between our immune system’s response and the microbiome, or the bacteria, in our intestines.
+An imbalance in our gut’s microbiome can trigger complex immune challenges.

 With the evolution of the Western world and the shifting of our diets, our microbiome has also seen a change.
-The concept behind incorporating probiotics into our diet rests on the idea of improving the bacterial flora within our bodies, also known as dysbiosis.
+The concept behind incorporating probiotics into our diet rests on the idea of improving the bacterial flora within our bodies.
 By eating better foods and creating better prebiotics to feed the bacteria within our system, its rate of symbiosis improves.
-With augmented levels of bacteria that our body interacts well with accumulating inside our intestines, we are able to alter the immune response to allergens, potentially resulting in lower rates of allergic reactions.
+With augmented levels of bacteria that our body interacts well with accumulating inside our intestines, we are able to alter the immune response, resulting in better overall health.

 However, complicating this issue are numerous factors contributing to the bacteria levels within our systems.
-As Caesarean section births continue to rise, we’re witnessing fewer babies being exposed to crucial allergen-fighting bacteria during their birth.
-The effects of this are carried with the child for the rest of their life, contributing to their allergies and eczema.
+As Caesarean section births continue to rise, we’re witnessing fewer babies being exposed to crucial bacteria during their birth.
+The effects of this are carried with the child for the rest of their life, contributing to immune system dysfunction.

 When considering scientific studies on a cellular level, there are many different interactions that occur.
 You must consider the effects of immune responses on T cells, or T helper cells, as well as cytokines, all of which are related to bacteria and the body’s immune system.
-The effect of proper gut bacteria reaches the cellular level, where a complicated cascade of allergic-type reactions take place.
-Delving into this phenomenon, you can witness 10 or 20 different forms of immune cascades, which can all be linked to allergies and eczema.
-This proves the intensity of our allergic reactions, which go beyond skin-deep.
+The effect of proper gut bacteria reaches the cellular level, where a complicated cascade of reactions take place.
+Delving into this phenomenon, you can witness 10 or 20 different forms of immune cascades, which can all be linked to various immune challenges.

-While the most prominent theory concerning allergies in children rests upon the levels of bacteria present in the body, certain outside factors also contribute to allergic reactions and eczema outbreaks.
-Our exposure to food and our prenatal exposure to elements through our mother’s body determine our natural immunity to aggravators.
+While the most prominent theory concerning immunity in children rests upon the levels of bacteria present in the body, certain outside factors also contribute.
+Our exposure to food and elements through our mother’s body determine our natural immunity to aggravators.
 But as we age, we become more sensitive to health and lifestyle habits that alter our immune responses.

-When considering the plethora of allergy strains and their varying reactions to probiotics, it’s difficult to determine the extent to which they are a viable solution.
-In order to develop quantifiable evidence in support of probiotics as a solution to allergies, we would need to calculate complicated data, such as which bacteria are in each probiotic, how many billion colony forming units each has, how many are required to make an impact and in which carrier state they are.
+When considering immune challenges and their varying reactions to probiotics, it’s difficult to determine the extent to which they are a viable solution.
+In order to develop quantifiable evidence in support of probiotics for the immune system, we would need to calculate complicated data, such as which bacteria are in each probiotic, how many billion colony forming units each has, how many are required to make an impact and in which carrier state they are.

 Current research states that there are benefits, especially when consumed prenatally and in early life, with very little risk.* While this is true, the exact data is difficult to measure because of a plethora of contributing factors.

 The key to achieving the best possible outcome relies on balance, as with most things.
-In order to live the healthiest, least encumbered life, we must balance a clean, plant-based diet with supplements to control our healthy bacteria.
-This, in turn, balances our immunity, inflammation and physical reactions on a cellular level, leading to control over allergic reactions on a visible level.
+In order to live the healthiest, least encumbered life, we must balance a clean, plant-based diet with supplements to control our healthy bacteria.* This, in turn, balances our immunity, inflammation and physical reactions on a cellular level.
 As we strive to arm our children with the best defenses while they grow and develop their delicate internal systems, probiotics are just one more weapon to make use of in our health arsenal.